-At this age because of their size and their abilities, 7 year olds shouldn’t really be using electric powered go karts and they certainly shouldn’t be using gas-powered.
+At this age because of their size and their abilities, 7 year olds shouldn’t really be using electric-powered go karts for 7 year olds and they certainly shouldn’t be using gas-powered.

 There are however situations in which your child might be ready for an electric powered design meant for older children but that’s a decision you have to make with your family.